Working with Advanced Topics in SQL.(16)

 (2, 'Smartphone', 499.99, '{"brand": "Samsung", "model": "Galaxy S21", "specs": {"processor": "Exynos 2100", "memory": "8 GB", "storage": "128 GB"}}'),

-(3, 'Tablet', 299.99, '{"brand": "Apple", "model": "iPad Air", "specs": {"processor": "A14 Bionic", "memory": "4 GB", "storage": "64 GB"}}');
+(3, 'Tablet', 299.99, '{"brand": "Apple", "model": "iPad Air", "specs": {"processor": "A14 Bionic", "memory": "4 GB", "storage": "64 GB"}}');-- Select the name and brand of the products

 SELECT name, JSON_VALUE(details, '$.brand') AS brand